 Sensitivity: This ratio sets an alert level in terms of seeds/second, under which the row is reported blocked.
-It is recommended to set the sensitivity as approximately half the population of seed/m
+It is recommended to set the sensitivity as approximately half the population of seed/m2

 Seedfactor: corresponds to the weight of each seed.
+Can be autocalibrated while seeding.